Six issues facing African teams before World Cup

 Yet temperatures dip in the evenings and the stadia built for the tournament have been designed to maximise shade, with air conditioning also expected to lower on-pitch temperatures to a more manageable 21 degrees.

-African sides are used to a range of conditions from qualifiers and tournaments held around the globe's second-largest continent, including intense heat, so can this experiences be to their benefit in Qatar?
+African sides are used to a range of conditions from qualifiers and tournaments held around the globe's second-largest continent, including intense heat, so can this experience be to their benefit in Qatar?

 Will locals throw support behind North African pair?